 Xunantunich is a Classic Period ceremonial centre.
 The site core occupies only 300 square meters but its perimeter covers several square kilometers.
 Recent investigations by Dr. Richard Leventhal of the University of California, Los Angeles and Dr. Wendy Ashmore from the University of Pennsylvania indicate that the site may be even more extensive than previously thought.
 In Group A, Structure A-6 (El Castillo) rises 130 feet above plaza level making it one of the tallest buildings in Belize.
 On this structure there are two temples.
 The lower temple is famous for its large stucco frieze.
 A mask with larger ears probably represents the sun god.
 Next to this mask, there is a moon sign with a border of signs representing Venus.

-We at Explore Inland Tours will take you on 2 Mayan Sites in and near San Ignacio, namely Xunantunich and Cahal Pech.
-Our experienced guide will your on an imaginary through the Mayan World.
+We at Explore Inland Tours will guide you through two Mayan Sites in and near San Ignacio Town, namely Xunantunich and Cahal Pech.
+Our experienced guide will take your imagination through the Mayan World.

-Either of these Mayan site can be combine with Barton Creek Cave Canoeing Tour.
+Either of these Mayan site can be combined with Barton Creek Cave Canoeing Tour.

 Cahal Pech Mayan Ruins